You’ve just learned your organization is going through an acquisition. No matter what industry you’re in, an M&A is a stressful experience.

 Is there mistrust around communication?

-Has there been fumbles in the past around big change management projects, such as integrating a new system or software?
+Has there been fumbles in the past around big change management projects?

 These past activities inform how your employees process any reassurances about your merger.